How to Control Squash Vine Borers

 The next stage of damage is when your plant looks completely wilted.
 Often times, your plant looks fine in the morning or evening, and the next time you check on it, it looks completely dead.
 This is because the entire stem has been eaten by larvae.

-Squash vine borers will target any plant that is in the squash family – such as pumpkins, squash such as butternut or delicata, and zucchini.
+Squash vine borers will target any plant that is in the squash family – such as pumpkins, delicata, and zucchini.

 Life Cycle of Squash Vine Borers